Carefully planning your finances and retirement pension will enable you to make the most of living in France when you retire.

 - You won’t incur charges to convert sterling into Euros.

-Remember: You may still pay UK tax charges on payments made from the QROPS if you are UK resident when the payment is made, or earlier in that or any of the five previous tax years.
-If you’re under 75, and the transfer will use up more than your lifetime allowance, you will be taxed 25 percent on the excess.
+However, you may still pay UK tax charges on payments made from the QROPS if you are UK resident when the payment is made, or earlier in that or any of the five previous tax years.
+If you’re under 75, and the transfer will use up more than your lifetime allowance, you will be taxed 25% on the excess.

-You must use one of the recognised schemes otherwise you will pay tax on the transfer – and in any case, your UK pension may refuse to make the transfer.
-The HMRC has a regularly updated list of qualifying schemes in France and other countries around the world that comply with their conditions.
+You must use one of the recognized schemes otherwise you will pay tax on the transfer.
+In any case, your UK pension may refuse the transfer.
+The HMRC has a list of qualifying schemes in France and other countries around the world that comply with conditions.
 Not all schemes will be on the list, so check with individual companies.

-You can contribute to an IRA (Individual Retirement Account) but you must have earned income not excluded by Foreign Earned income Exclusion (FEIE) and the Foreign Housing Exclusion (FHE) in order to do so.
+You can contribute to an IRA (Individual Retirement Account) but you must have earned income not excluded by Foreign Earned income Exclusion (FEIE) and the Foreign Housing Exclusion (FHE).
 If there is no US tax liability then there would be no tax benefit in contributing to an IRA but would be taxed when withdrawn in retirement.
 In this case, it makes sense to make contributions to a Roth IRA, which offers no immediate tax breaks but can be tax-free in retirement.
 You can also convert an IRA to a Roth IRA.

 For more information on IRAs and Roth IRAs, see Retirement planning for American expats.

-If you’re an EU resident in France, you qualify for retirement when you reach the retirement age set by your home country (not the French retirement age).
-As long as you have a Form S1 you will receive health cover and pay nothing into the French Social Security System.
+If you’re an EU citizen in France, you qualify for retirement when you reach the retirement age set by your country of citizenship.
+As long as you have a Form S1, you receive health insurance and pay nothing into French social security.

-The Form S1, which you get from your own country, is evidence that you’ve reached retirement age, have paid social security taxes there and are receiving a state pension.
+The Form S1, which you get from your own country, is evidence that you’ve reached retirement age, paid social security taxes there, and are receiving a state pension.

 Investments in France